Higher-dimensional study of extensions via torsors: Recollections on Picard 2-Stacks

 and which expresses the obstruction to the coherence of the braiding $\comm$.
 The modification $\zeta$ implies the weak invertability of the braiding $\comm$; \item two modifications $\gotikh_1,\gotikh_2$ of $\ES$-2-stacks whose components at $(X,Y,Z) \in \twoP^3(U)$ are the 2-arrows

-and which express the obstruction to the compatibility between the associativity $\ass$ and the braiding $\comm$ (i.e. the obstruction to the hexagonal axiom).
-The diagram defining $\gotikh_{2(X,Y,Z)}$ is just obtained from the diagram defining $\gotikh_{1(X,Y,Z)}$ by inverting all the arrows and by replacing $X$ with $Z$, $Y$ with $X$ and $Z$ with $Y$; \item a modification $\eta$ of $\ES$-2-stacks whose component at $X \in \twoP(U)$ is the 2-arrow
+and which express the obstruction to the compatibility between the associativity $\ass$ and the braiding $\comm$ (i.e. the obstruction to the hexagonal axiom); \item a modification $\eta$ of $\ES$-2-stacks whose component at $X \in \twoP(U)$ is the 2-arrow

 and which expresses the obstruction to the strictness of the braiding $\comm$. \end{enumerate}

 These data satisfy the following compatibility conditions: \begin{enumerate}[(i)] \item for any $X \in \twoP(U)$, the morphism of $\ES$-2-stacks $X \otimes -:\twoP \ra \twoP$, called the left multiplication by $X$, is an equivalence of $\ES$-2-stacks; \item the modification $\pi$ is coherent, i.e. it satisfies the coherence axiom of Stasheff's polytope (see \cite[\S 4]{MR1278735}): for all $X,Y,Z,W,T \in \twoP(U)$ the following equation of 2-arrows holds